yosiyoshi/YoshiNet/README.md

 # YoshiNet
 "YoshiNet" is a name of Deep Learning work collection for Yosiyoshi's works.

+# Requirements
+Software

+/Python 3.x

+/TensorFlow

+Knowledge

+/TensorFlow Documentation

+Almost based on it, but I added some functions.

 # 1, ddqn.py
 Based on "PyTorch Intermediate Tutorials" on the website as below: